 Although medical staff, people with illnesses, and older adults are most at risk, more than 80 percent of COVID-19 cases have been mild, according to a new report from the Chinese CDC.

 Hubei province in China, where the infection is believed to have originated, is the hardest hit, according to the report.

 The province’s death rate is almost 3 percent, compared with just under a half percent in the rest of the country.

 One of the most effective ways to prevent the spread of illnesses like COVID-19 or the flu is simple: Encourage employees to stay home when they’re sick.

 Without paid sick leave, workers are more likely to come into work sick, exposing their co-workers to an illness.
-This means if COVID-19 starts spreading widely in the United States, it could be difficult to stop.
+This means if SARS-CoV-2 starts spreading widely in the United States, it could be difficult to stop.